 Based on this assumption, total fuelwood consumption of Lang Chanh is about 21,000 tons per year.
 While this number is much larger than the total commercial fuelwood demand (to be mentioned below), it needs to note that only 10% of this amount is of size larger than 15 cm.
 That means about 2,100 tons of wood size larger than 15 cm are consumed by household of Lang Chanh district.

+Page?

 Commercial wood consumption